This spot has been added by

 Nungwi Beach snorkeling exploration tips

-It is recommended to snorkel in a strip of about 200m long and 100m wide along the beach (see map).
-While snorkeling from the shore, you first cross sandy areas, which are gradually covered with scattered corals and small rocks.
+It is recommended to snorkel in a strip of about 220 yards long and 110 yards wide along the beach (see map).
+While snorkeling from the shore, you will first cross sandy areas, that will gradually be covered with scattered corals and small rocks.

-You soon see small fields of long-spined urchins in which tiny threespot dascyllus hide, as well as many red-knobbed starfish (↕1-3ft/0,5-1m).
+You will soon see small fields of long-spined urchins in which tiny threespot dascyllus hide.
+There will also be many red-knobbed starfish (↕1-3ft).
 Valentinni’s sharpnose puffer, yellow boxfish and (rarer) roundbelly cowfish come and go between the rocks.

 Snorkeler taking picture of an anemonefish in Nungwi